Scarabol/rock-raiders-web/README.md

 - Do not allow touch events to move scene camera while build mode selection is active
 - Save complete game state in browser cache to allow reload
 - Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation
+- Add level reference to URL for easier reloading, check if game is unlocked when not in dev mode
+- Add option to read savegames from URL

 ### Cosmetics